Covid 19 coronavirus: Stag party named as mystery Auckland cluster

 The Ministry of Health defines a cluster as a group of Covid-19 cases who are linked together because they have been in the same place together.

-Until now, officials would only say the stag cluster was linked to a "private party to celebrate an event", and further information was behind withheld for privacy reasons.
+Until now, officials would only say the stag cluster was linked to a "private party to celebrate an event", and further information was being withheld for privacy reasons.

 Previously, there were two unnamed clusters, but on Sunday an Auckland facility caring for people with intellectual disabilities was identified as the workplace at the centre of the other.